flame-engine/flame/doc/collision_detection.md

 ## Shapes
 ### Shape
 A Shape is the base class for representing a scalable geometrical shape.
-There are currently three
+The shapes have different ways of defining how they look, but they all have a size and angle that can be modified and the shape definition will scale or rotate the shape accordingly.

-shapes:
+There are currently three shapes:

 #### Polygon
 It should be noted that if you want to use collision detection or `containsPoint` on the `Polygon`,